 Morikami Museum and Japanese Gardens is a 16-acre park with landscaped Japanese gardens and bonsai displays.
 You’ll find a centralized pond, lanterns, stone pagodas, bridges, and raked gravel all incorporated into the lush flowering trees, palms, and shrubs surrounding the gardens.
 There’s no shortage of scenic vistas and serene environments inside Morikami!

 Delve into the world of Asian and Japanese art by visiting the museum inside the park.
 Morikami Museum houses contemporary art with historical pieces from The Yamato Colony and pre-World War II times.

 Special events are celebrated in Morikami, such as the Japanese New Year (January) and Lantern Festival (October).
 Tea ceremonies and art classes are also available, so check their calendar as you plan your visit there!
-Morikami also has picnic areas, open green space, playgrounds, performing arts area, an educational center, a gift shop, and a café.
+Morikami also has picnic areas, open green space, playgrounds, a performing arts area, an educational center, a gift shop, and a café.

-Morikami Museum and Japanese Gardens is open Tuesday to Sunday from 10 am to 5 pm.
+Morikami Museum and Japanese Gardens are open Tuesday to Sunday from 10 am to 5 pm.
 Admission fees are $15 for adults, $13 for seniors 65+ and military with ID, $11 for college students with ID, and $9 for kids 6-17 years old.
 Children under 5 enter for free.

 Cornell Fine Arts Museum

 Next on our cheap things to do in Florida list is a visit to the Cornell Fine Arts Museum.
 It’s located at Rollin’s College, the oldest college in Orlando.

 The museum features over 5,000 artworks that range from antiques to contemporary art.
 Most of the pieces are centered on themes such as diversity, social engagement, and civic-mindedness.
 Cornell also features a “Work of the Week”, one exceptional artwork that resonates with values and thinking relevant to the current times.